Ray Chan, Founder of 9GAG, On How to Grow a Successful Startup

 The session teetered dangerously towards the political when an attendee asked whether Ray would consider making the submitters of the content anonymous.
 In response, he asserted that they will never make users anonymous, and that “the more polarised the content, the less anonymous it should be”.
 This may be a reference to his earlier comments regarding Korean humour websites such as Ilbe of pursuing an authoritarian stance on user discussions throughout their site.

 Finally, Ray ends the session by telling attendees to “never listen to any advice”, thereby disregarding all his earlier parables on growing a successful startup.
-He seems to realise the irony of this, continuing on to say that no advice is really applicable because what companies say and what they do are, nine times out of ten, wildly different.
-Instead, Ray proposes that people look at what successful companies in their field do, and if its applicable, compare it to their own methods and amend where necessary.
+He seems to realize the irony of this, continuing on to say that no advice is really applicable because what companies say and what they do are, nine times out of ten, wildly different.
+Instead, Ray proposes that people look at what successful companies in their field do, and if it’s applicable, compare it to their own methods and amend where necessary.
 Ultimately, Ray vouches for his golden nugget of advice: “it depends”.